Confidence Interval Calculator

 One-sided vs. two-sided intervals

-While presently confidence intervals are customarily given by most researchers in their two-sided form, this can often be misleading.
-Such is the case where scientists are interested if a particular value below or above the interval can be excluded at a given significance level.
-A one-sided interval in which one side is plus or minus infinity is appropriate when we have a null / want to make statements about a value lying either above or below the top / bottom limit.
-By design a two-sided confidence interval is constructed as the overlap between two one-sided intervals at 1/2 the error rate 2.
+While presently most researchers customarily provide confidence intervals in their two-sided form, this can be misleading or cause confusion.
+Such is the case when scientists are interested if a particular value below or above the interval can be excluded at a given significance level.
+A one-sided interval in which one boundary is plus or minus infinity is appropriate when making statements about a value lying either above or below the top / bottom limit.
+A two-sided interval can be seen as the overlap between two one-sided intervals at 1/2 the error rate 2.

 For example, if the calculator produced the two-sided 90% interval (2.5, 10), we can actually say that values less than 2.5 are excluded with 95% confidence precisely because a 90% two-sided interval is nothing more than two conjoined 95% one-sided intervals:

-Therefore, to make directional statements based on two-sided intervals, one needs to increase the significance level for the statement.
-In such cases it is better to use the appropriate one-sided interval instead, to avoid confusion.
+Therefore, to make directional statements based on two-sided intervals, one needs to increase the confidence level for the statement.
+In such cases it is better to use the appropriate one-sided interval instead.

 Confidence intervals for relative difference

-When comparing two independent groups, and the variable of interest is the relative (a.k.a. relative change, relative difference, percent change, percentage difference), as opposed to the absolute difference between the two means or proportions, different confidence intervals need to be constructed.
-This is due to the fact that in calculating relative difference we are doing an additional division by a random variable: the conversion rate of the control during the experiment, which adds more variance to the estimation.
+When comparing two independent groups with a variable of interest being the relative difference (a.k.a. relative change, percent change, percentage difference) different confidence intervals need to be constructed from when one is interested in the absolute difference between the two means or proportions.
+This is due to the fact that to calculate relative difference involves an additional division by the conversion rate of the control during the experiment.
+It is a random variable and the division by it adds more variance.

 The formula for a confidence interval around the relative difference (percent effect) is [4]:

-where RelDiff is calculated as (μ2 / μ1 - 1), CV1 is the coefficient of variation for the control and CV2 is the coefficient of variation for the treatment group, while Z is the critical value expressed as standardized score.
-Selecting "relative difference" in the calculator interface switches it to using the above formula.
+where RelDiff is calculated as 2 / μ1 - 1), CV1 is the coefficient of variation for the control and CV2 is the coefficient of variation for the treatment group, while Z is the critical value expressed as standardized score.
+Selecting "relative difference" in the calculator interface switches it to using this equation.

 Cite this calculator & page

-Our statistical calculators have been featured in scientific papers and articles published in high-profile science journals by:
+Our statistical calculators are featured in 400+ scientific papers (Google Scholar ) published in high-profile science journals by: